JetBrains/teamcity-documentation/topics/maven-related-data.md

 ## Maven Project Data

 In TeamCity you can find information about settings specified in your Maven project's `pom.xml` file on the dedicated __Maven__ tab of build configuration.
 In addition to getting a quick overview of the settings, you can find __Provided parameters__ in the upper section of this page, for example, `maven.project.name`, `maven.project.groupId`, `maven.project.version`, `maven.project.artifactId`.
 You can use these parameters within your build.
-You can reference them within the build number pattern using the %\-notation.
-For example, `%maven.project.version%.{0}`.
+You can reference them within the build number pattern using the `%`-notation.
+For example, `%\maven.project.version%.{0}`.

 ## Maven Build Information